School of Cinematic Arts

 CTCS 494 Advanced Critical Studies Seminar (4, max 8, FaSp) Rotating topics involving detailed study of the historical, cultural and aesthetic analysis of film, television, and new media technologies.
 Not open to freshmen.

-CTCS 495 Honors Seminar (4, Sp) Advanced work in the historical, cultural and aesthetic analysis of film, television, and new media technologies.
-Open only to students in the CTCS Honors program.
-Prerequisite: CTCS 473.
+CTCS 495 Honors Seminar (4, FaSpSm) Advanced work in the historical, cultural and aesthetic analysis of film, television, and new media technologies.
+Corequisite: CTCS 473.
+Open only to students in CTCS Honors program.

 CTCS 499 Special Topics (2–4, max 8, FaSpSm) Detailed investigation of new or emerging aspects of cinema and/or television; special subjects offered by visiting faculty; experimental subjects.